 Let’s summarize: There are always 3 players (police nationale, gendarmes, brigadier (including spies, military, security)) in the field together with Bruno!

-What happens during the next about 8 – 10 years after Bruno experiences his first murder case?
+What happens during the following years after Bruno experiences his first murder case?

-There are arson cases, robberies, illegal immigrants and human trafficking, cases of fraud, organized series of burglaries, black masses, revenge killings, all terrorist clubs from ETA, IRA, ISIS, Baader-Meinhof… to radical Green activists, radical muslims, radical commies, radical right-wing extremists… seem to have unfinished business in Bruno’s backyard often resulting in murder and collateral murder.
+There are arson cases, robberies, illegal immigrants and human trafficking, cases of fraud, organized series of burglaries, black masses, revenge killings, all terrorist clubs from ETA, IRA, ISIS, Baader-Meinhof … to radical Green activists, radical muslims, radical commies, radical right-wing extremists … All seem to have unfinished business in Bruno’s backyard often resulting in murder and collateral murder.
 The political background extends into families where the past rules the present and leads to murder out of very personal reasons including greed, envy, meanness, revenge.

 You get it?
 The past, especially France’s past, is eminent for Bruno’s daily business.
 We are talking not only about WW2 and the resistance, of Algeria and Indochina, but also about rebellious 1968 and its fallout, about 911 and its fallout, about French Foreign Legion and mercenaries, about intelligence all over the world.